soctrace-inria/ocelotl/README.md

 #Ocelotl Analysis Tool

 Ocelotl is an innovative visualization tool, which provides overviews for execution trace analysis by using a data aggregation technique.
-This technique enables to find anomalies in huge traces containing up to several billion of events, while keeping reasonable computation time and providing simple representation that does not overload the user.
+This technique enables to find anomalies in huge traces containing up to several billion of events, while keeping a fast computation time and providing a simple representation that does not overload the user.

 Ocelotl is integrated into [Framesoc](http://generoso.github.io/framesoc/), a generic trace management and analysis infrastructure.
-You can thus take advantage of the tool bunch provided by Framesoc, and switch from an Ocelotl's overview to more detailed representations once you know where to focus.
+You can take advantage of the tool bunch provided by Framesoc, and switch from an Ocelotl's overview to more detailed representations once you know where to focus.

 ![Ocelotl Screenshot](http://dosimont.github.io/ocelotl/images/screenshots/ocelotl_spatiotemporal.png)